 How to Get There

-The Hiyoshi Taisha Sanno Festival is easily accessed from Kyoto .
+Hiyoshi Taisha shrine, where the Sanno Festival takes place, is easily accessible from Kyoto .

 One of the three biggest festivals at Lake Biwa

-Hiyoshi Taisha is the head shrine of a network of 3,800 Shinto shrines throughout Japan.
+Hiyoshi Taisha is the head shrine of the 3,800-odd Hiyoshi, Hie and Sanno shrines in Japan.
 It is also the home of Sanno Gongen, the guardian deity of Mt.
 Hiei .
-It dates from the 8th century or earlier.

 Although the rituals may be hard to understand, the festival is always fascinating.
 Add in the breathtaking spring views around the area and you won't want to miss it.

 * The information on this page may be subject to change due to COVID-19.